kamchatka-volcano/figcone/README.md

         std::map<std::string, std::string> testDict = dict<&Cfg::testDict>("testDict");
     };
 ```
+Please note, that currently functionality provided by `nameof` isn't compatible with MSVC compiler.

 Config structures declared using the macros-free methods are fully compatible with all **figcone**'s functionality.
 Examples use registration with macros as it's the least verbose method.